killertux/solder/README.md

 ### Solder your Rust into PHP

 This library tries to help you improve your PHP application using extensions written in Rust.
+It started as a fork from `php-rs`.

 The idea is to be able to write code purely in rust, compile it using cargo and load the library direct into PHP.